iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > The video portion kept freezing and then halfway through my session it cut the audio down so low that I could barely hear the person on the other end.
 I'm really disappointed that I had to end my session all because your application could not keep the audio up.<br> :date: __2020-06-15 22:41:13__

-> App worked well and I was able to get a phone call with a doctor in a few minutes.
-HOWEVER the phone call only lasted 3 minutes and the doctor was very rude.
-I wasn't even given the opportunity to share all my symptoms before he told me I should just go to urgent care.
-I was prescribed generic medicine for the flu.
-So that's good I guess but I wish I could have gotten a doctor that cared.
-Save your money and find a different virtual website or just go to urgent care.
-I'm dissapointed :(<br> :date: __2020-05-15 00:36:45__

 #### 1-star reviews